george0st/qgate-model/README.md

 ![Quality-Gate](./docs/assets/icons8-quality-100.png)

 ## Usage
-This meta-model is suitable for:
+The meta-model is suitable for:
  - compare capabilities and functions of machine learning solutions (as part of RFP/X and SWOT analysis)
  - independent test new versions of machine learning solutions (with aim to keep quality in time)
- - unit, sanity, smoke, system, regression, function, acceptance, performance, shadow, ... tests
+ - unit, sanity, smoke, system, integration, regression, function, acceptance, performance, shadow, ... tests
  - external test coverage (in case, that internal test coverage is not available or weak)
  - etc.

-Note: You can see real usage in e.g. project **[qgate-sln-mlrun](https://github.com/george0st/qgate-sln-mlrun)** for testing MLRun/Iguazio solution.
+Note: You can see real usage of this meta-model in e.g. project **[qgate-sln-mlrun](https://github.com/george0st/qgate-sln-mlrun)** for testing MLRun/Iguazio solution.

 ## Structure
 The solution contains this simple structure: